 When are the best Amazon Echo deals?

 Amazon typically joins the action during big seasonal and holiday sales (think July 4, Labor Day, and Black Friday), so any of these events are great opportunities to shop for Amazon Echo deals.
 However, since this is Amazon we’re talking about, we’d be remiss if we didn’t mention Prime Day, which is rivaled only by Black Friday and Cyber Monday as far as annual sales go.

-Prime Day is a yearly celebration of Amazon’s birthday that typically takes place in July.
+Prime Day is a yearly celebration of Amazon’s birthday that typically takes place in mid-July.
 You can think of it as Black Friday in the summer, although Prime Day itself is exclusive to Amazon and the official deals are limited to Prime members.
-That said, other retailers compete with Amazon by running sales concurrent with Prime Day, although Best Buy is the only place you’ll find Amazon Echo deals.
+That said, other retailers compete with Amazon by running sales concurrent with Prime Day, although Best Buy is the only other place you’ll find Amazon Echo deals.
 If you don’t have a Prime membership, keep your eyes on Best Buy instead (or you could always take advantage of an Amazon Prime trial if it’s available to you).